Youtube’s been called the next great big search engine. Consider these facts:

 2. What’s your target audience asking?

 Why are you creating a how-to video on starting a business when your target demo actually wants to know how to delegate unessential tasks?
 Businesses face a common problem: they think they know what their potential customers want to see, but they never actually ask them.
 Here’s a simple way to do it: ask Facebookers, or anywhere you have even a slight following, what they want to know (or use Ahrefs Content Explorer).
+Once you decide on a subject, it’s time to craft the perfect video title and description.

 3. Optimizing Your Video